Ray-Tracing-Systems/kernel_slicer/README.md

 2) sudo touch /usr/lib/llvm-10/bin/yaml-bench
 3) sudo apt-get install libclang-10-dev
 4) use Cmake and make
-5) you may also used provided VS Code config to launch test applications
+5) you may also use provided VS Code config to launch test applications (tasks.json and launch.json)

 # Build(2): clang plugin